k0001/k0001.github.com/articles/opaleye-sot.md

-would fail to compile because `Bar Int` is `Bool`, which is not an instance of `Num`, effectively giving us early compile time errors at the definition site for things that would probably have been constrained on their use site anyway, leading to compile errors there.
+would fail to compile because `Bar Int` is `Bool`, which is not an instance of `Num`, effectively giving us early compile time errors at the definition site for things that would probably have been constrained on their use site anyway, leading to compile errors there later.

 One last minor remark: Just like when using a method `f` of a class `X` on a term `a :: t` requires that there is an instance of `X` in scope that defines